SCIENCE & WILDLIFE

 Sean O’Toole, journalist & art critic

-Standout projects include breaking the global news of potential links between pangolins and coronavirus, simultaneously with Xinhua News.
+I have worked widely in other beats: politics, finance, arts & culture, sport and more.
+Standouts include breaking the global news of potential links between pangolins and coronavirus, simultaneously with Xinhua News.
 The New York Times reports on my investigation, co-written with colleague Don Pinnock, here.

 Peruse more highlights, hop over to my books page or read more on Daily Maverick.

-INVESTIGATIVE SCIENCE WRITING – DAILY MAVERICK
+SCIENCE & CONSERVATION REPORTING – DAILY MAVERICK

 2019 to present